simonernst/openpose_ros/README.md

    git clone https://github.com/simonernst/openpose_ros.git
    ```

-5. Modify the model_folder line in openpose_ros/src/openpose_flags.cpp to where openpose is installed (line 30).
+   4.2 Modify the model_folder line in openpose_ros/src/openpose_flags.cpp to where openpose is installed (line 30).
    ```bash
    DEFINE_string(model_folder,             "/path/to/openpose/models/",      "Folder path (absolute or relative) where the models (pose, face, ...) are located.");
    ```
-6. Modify the image_topic parameter in openpose_ros/launch/openpose_ros.launch to the image_topic you want to process.
+   4.3 Modify the image_topic parameter in openpose_ros/launch/openpose_ros.launch to the image_topic you want to process.
    ```bash
    <param name="image_topic"     value="/camera/image_raw" />
    ```
-7. Modify the other parameters in openpose_ros/src/openpose_flags.cpp and openpose_ros/launch/openpose_ros.launch to your liking such as enabling face and hands detection.
+   4.4 Modify the other parameters in openpose_ros/src/openpose_flags.cpp and openpose_ros/launch/openpose_ros.launch to your liking such as enabling face and hands detection.

-8. Run catkin_make from your catkin_workspace directory.
+   4.5 Run `catkin_make` from your catkin_workspace directory.

 ## Running